sandevh/estate-agent/README.md

 # estate-agent
-A responsive and interactive single-page web application (SPA) for property search, inspired by rightmove.co.uk, built using React.
+A responsive and interactive single-page web application for property search, inspired by rightmove.co.uk, built using React.
 This project is part of my coursework for the "Advanced Client-Side Web Development" module at the University of Westminster

 # Getting Started with Create React App